 {'action': 'irrelevant', 'rule': 'irrelevant1'}]

-Testing your code
+Testing your code with the url_parser application

 This section will explain how to easily test your code using our unit testing (UT) application.
 This application will run your examples one by one and test the actual results you defined (as described in the previous section) to the planned (or expected) results as defined by the examples.
 From our experience is it best to write down a rule, immediately after add the examples to test it, then run the test application and see that it completes correctly and only then move to writing to the next rule.